pabloschneegluth/Cards-Game/src/main/resources/blog/2022-10-10_coins_and_points.md

 You can see them when you enter in the game for the first time.

  * Enter the game.
- * There should be 7 "coins" cards.
+ * There should be 7 "Coins" cards.
- * There should be 0 "points" cards.
+ * There should be 0 "Points" cards.